-The qathet Regional District, as both a coastal and mountainous community, is not only a highly sought after place to live for humans, it is also an ideal habitat for a variety of species including bears, cougars, deer, coyotes and wolves.
-It is expected that wildlife will always be present and will often pass through our community.
+The qathet Regional District is both a coastal and mountainous community.
+It is not only a highly sought after place to live for humans, but also an ideal habitat for a variety of species including bears, cougars, deer, coyote, marten, otters, squirrels, mice and many others.
+Wildlife is always present and will often pass through our community.
 However, when wildlife find unnatural food sources, they may linger in the community and potentially come into conflict with people.
 Our community has committed to several best practices to avoid conflicts in order to increase public safety and keep wildlife wild.

 Wildlife Species in our District

 Wildlife in the Backcountry

 Wildlife in our backcountry can be attracted to unnatural food sources such as garbage and organics left at campsites.
 Black bears, in particular, have exceptionally good memories and will often return to areas where they have received a food reward.

 To help keep our wildlife wild, please:

 - Pack out what you pack in.
 Consider leaving your campsite cleaner than you found it

 - Don’t leave organics into the forest.
 Things like banana or orange peels can attract wildlife.

 - Store your food and other items that could attract wildlife (e.g. deodorant and toothpaste) in a way that wildlife can’t get at them.
 Where available, use the special bearproof storage lockers.
 Alternatively, hang your items in a drybag from a tree limb

 - Never feed wildlife… a fed animal is a dead animal!